mota494/42_Born2BeRoot/README.md

 `su -`: change your login to a root user

-`apt-get update -y`: command that updates the apt a package manager for debian systems
+`apt-get update -y`: command that updates the apt, a package manager for debian systems

 `apt-get upgrade -y`: command that upgrades every package already present